BlockDevsUnited/BasicFrontEndTutorial/README.md

 ]
 ```

-5. Connect the signer to your metamask account (we use `[0]` as the defalut), and define the contract object using your contract address, ABI, and signer.
+5. Connect the signer to your metamask account (we use `[0]` as the default), and define the contract object using your contract address, ABI, and signer.

 ```javascript
 provider.listAccounts().then(function (accounts) {